zinga331/simon-db/README.md

   ```sh
   git clone https://github.com/webprogramming260/simon-db.git
   ```
-- Replace the database service URI with one from your Atlas cluster.
+- Set up your environment variables with your Atlas credentials.
 - Review the code and get comfortable with everything it represents.
 - View the code in your browser by hosting it from a VS Code debug session.
 - See how data is populated in the database by viewing the contents of the database using the MongoDB Atlas console.